brendontkl/CZ3003-Truth-Seekers/README.md

 XAMPP is an easy to install Apache distribution allowing the user to host the server on own local machine.

 1. Download and install https://www.apachefriends.org/download.html
-2. Copy and Paste the truthseekers folder into C:\xampp\htdocs  #the php files here will be used for data exchange between the game and the server
+2. Copy and Paste the truthseekers folder from this repository into C:\xampp\htdocs  #the php files here will be used for data exchange between the game and the server
 3. Open the XAMPP Control Panel app on the desktop
 4. Start Apache and MySQL servers
 5. Click on Admin on MySQL server to access the main game's server configuration page